TL;DR

 What Is an AI Technical Co-Founder?

 No single tool fully replaces a human technical co-founder.
 AI coding agents (Cursor, Claude Code, Codex) handle code generation.
 No-code platforms (Lovable, Bubble) handle MVP creation.
 Chat AI (ChatGPT, Claude) gives ad-hoc advice.
-Fractional CTOs provide human judgment.
+Fractional CTOs provide human judgment but cost $50K-150K annually — still a lot for a bootstrapped startup.

 The gap: none of these read your codebase and reason about architecture the way a senior engineer would.
 AI coding agents are the hands.
 An AI technical co-founder is the brain — it decides what to build, how it should fit the existing system, and what the spec should say before the coding agent writes a line of code.